Marina del Rey

 A panniculectomy in Los Angeles is a modified tummy tuck that focuses on the lower abdomen.
 The most common candidates for this procedure have a large amount of skin hanging from the lower abdomen, typically following weight loss.
 The panniculectomy is designed to improve only the lower abdomen.
 It removes problematic folds of skin while reducing risks and recovery for overweight patients.

-Abdominoplasty surgery, including panniculectomy, is one of the most common procedures in my practice.
-Having performed hundreds of these operations, I have refined my techniques to obtain beautiful results for my patients.
+Abdominoplasty, including panniculectomy, is one of the most common types of procedure I perform.
+Having completed hundreds of these operations, I have refined my techniques to obtain beautiful results for my patients.
 The abdominoplasty and panniculectomy procedures are among my favorite operations because of the dramatic improvements I'm able to achieve for my patients.

 Sharing my techniques with other plastic surgeons has been a rewarding part of my practice and writing about my procedures has helped me to become better myself.
 I have authored multiple plastic surgery textbook chapters on state-of-the-art body contouring procedures and safety.
 By teaching other surgeons I inevitably learn more as well.
 As a course instructor for the American Society of Plastic Surgeons and the American Society of Aesthetic Plastic Surgery, I have covered these topics for years in my semi-annual lectures.
 Each of these activities helps to keep me on the leading edge of body contouring surgery.